Kang Ga-ae: International career

 Kang played a single match for the South Korea U20 team in 2010, a 6–2 win over Hesse in Germany.
 She was part the South Korean squad that came in third at the 2010 FIFA U-20 Women's World Cup, although she didn't play at the tournament as Moon So-ri was the first choice goalkeeper.

 She made her full international debut on 4 June 2016 in a friendly against Myanmar, keeping a clean sheet in a 5–0 win.
 She did not concede a goal until her seventh cap, a 1–0 defeat to Switzerland in the 2017 Cyprus Cup.
-Kang retired from international football in 2022.

-After football

-After her retirement from football, Kang returned to her hometown of Dangjin in South Chungcheong province.
-She is a coach at Dangchan FC, a local women's football club established by her mother and sister.
+Kang was tipped to be Korea's "next generation" first choice goalkeeper as Kim Jung-mi reached the end of her international career, but she missed out on the 2018 Asian Games squad due to a torn ligament, which caused her to miss several weeks of training.